damianosmel/react_crash_course_2024/README.md

  - Limit number of displayed jobs in home using API

- - Create job page and add effect to load the data for the job when rendering the page
+ - Create job page and show job data, using two ways:
+   - add effect to load the data for the job when rendering the page
+   - loader of routes